telerik/xaml-docs/controls/radpropertygrid/features/nested-properties.md

 ##

-The PropertyGrid can show nested PropertyDefinitions.
-In order to enable the nested properties support you need to set the RadPropertyGrid's __NestedPropertiesVisibility__ property to "Visible".
+RadPropertyGrid can show nested PropertyDefinitions.
+In order to enable the nested properties support you need to set RadPropertyGrid's __NestedPropertiesVisibility__ property to __"Visible"__.
 That way you will be able to modify any editable child properties of reference types.

-#### __XAML__
+#### [XAML]Example 1: Setting NestedPropertiesVisibility

 	{{region radpropertygrid-getting-started-getting-started_7}}
 	<telerik:RadPropertyGrid x:Name="PropertyGrid1" Item="{Binding}"